 Brigham and Women’s Hospital is located in the Longwood Medical and Academic Area in Boston, Massachusetts.
 It is Harvard Medical School's second largest teaching affiliate.
-With Massachusetts General Hospital, it is one of the two founding members of Partners HealthCare, the largest healthcare provider in Massachusetts.
+Along with Massachusetts General Hospital, it is one of the two founding members of Mass General Brigham, the largest health care provider in Massachusetts.
 Brigham and Women's Hospital is an international leader in virtually every area of medicine and has been the site of pioneering breakthroughs that have improved lives around the world.

-Dana-Farber Cancer Institute provides care to children and adults with cancer while advancing the understanding, diagnosis, treatment, cure, and prevention of cancer and related diseases.
-Dana-Farber cares for adults with cancer in specialized treatment centers, focused on specific cancer types: lymphoma, leukemia, multiple myeloma, cutaneous (melanoma) cancer, breast cancer, gastrointestinal cancer, genitourinary cancer, gynecologic cancer, head and neck cancer, hematology, melanoma, neuro-oncology, sarcoma, and thoracic (lung) cancer.
-As an affiliate of Harvard Medical School and a Comprehensive Cancer Center designated by the National Cancer Institute, DFCI also provides training for new generations of physicians and scientists, designs programs that promote public health particularly among high-risk and underserved populations, and disseminates innovative patient therapies and scientific discoveries to target community across the United States and throughout the world.
+Dana-Farber Cancer Institute (DFCI) provides care to children and adults with cancer, while advancing the understanding, diagnosis, treatment, cure, and prevention of cancer and related diseases.
+Dana-Farber cares for adults with cancer in specialized treatment centers focused on specific cancer types such as: lymphoma, leukemia, multiple myeloma, cutaneous (melanoma) cancer, breast cancer, gastrointestinal cancer, genitourinary cancer, gynecologic cancer, head and neck cancer, hematology, melanoma, neuro-oncology, sarcoma and thoracic (lung) cancer.
+As an affiliate of Harvard Medical School and a National Cancer Institute-designated Comprehensive Cancer Center, DFCI also provides training for new generations of physicians and scientists, designs programs that promote public health, particularly among high-risk and underserved populations, and disseminates innovative patient therapies and scientific discoveries to target communities across the United States and throughout the world.

-Massachusetts General Hospital is located in the heart of Boston.
+Massachusetts General Hospital (MGH) is located in the heart of Boston.
 MGH has five multidisciplinary care centers to offer patients comprehensive, state-of-the-art medical care.
-In addition, MassGeneral Hospital for Children provides a full range of pediatric health care services, from primary care to treatments for complex and rare disorders.
+In addition, MassGeneral Hospital for Children provides a full range of pediatric health care services, from primary care, to treatments for complex and rare disorders.

 We require the following documents to be available for download through ERAS for an application to be reviewed: